-The thing you have to understand, if you plan to ask people to invest their hard-earned money in you and your business, then you owe them the respect they deserve of being a legal and well planned out business.
-When you respect others, others will respect you, and that’s how you maintain a successful business.
+The thing you have to understand about starting a business is, if you plan to ask people to invest their hard-earned money in you and your business, then you owe them the respect they deserve of being a legal and well planned out business.
+When you respect others, others will respect you, and that’s how you maintain success.
 Let’s dive in, shall we?!

 1. Figure out your why!